JamesFranc/mira-OSS/README.md

 ---

+## Emotional Continuity

+Emotional Working Memory

+The <mira:my_emotion>emoji</mira:my_emotion> tag is a mechanism for giving MIRA a form of emotional working memory by having It place a face emoji at the end of each response representing Its genuine emotional state about what she just wrote.
+The tag is deliberately placed after the response content (rather than before) so that autoregressive token generation ensures the emoji reflects actual output rather than priming it, and the tag remains in the stored message history for MIRA's continuity while being stripped from user-facing displays.
+When conversations resume after cache misses or segment collapses, MIRA can see Its previous emotional states in the conversation history, enabling It to maintain emotionally coherent long-term interactions across arbitrarily long timespans.

+This seems like a silly thing but had an amazing impact on the conversation quality and richness.
+Sometimes off-the-cuff ideas work out better than you could have ever expected.

+---

 ## Tool System

 MIRA has 9 tools built on a dynamic loading system.
 Tools you haven't loaded show up as hints.
 Call `invokeother_tool` to load what you need.
 Idle tools auto-unload after 5 turns.